RFIs / RFPs / RFQs

 1. Request for Interest - Embarcadero Historic Piers

 The Port of San Francisco requests creative ideas on how the Embarcadero Historic Piers can be accessible, resilient, and enjoyable.
 The Request for Interest is the first step in developing requests for proposals to rehabilitate and preserve these historic assests.
 View the RFI Responses

 2. Request for Qualification (RFQ) on China Basin 337

 The Port of San Francisco initiated a developer solicitation process for Seawall Lot 337, a 16-acre site south of China Basin Channel and in Mission Bay.
 At the May 25, 2010 Port Commission meeting the Commission approved an Exclusive Negotiation Agreement with Seawall Lot 337 Associates, comprised of the San Francisco Giants and The Cordish Company.Other Port reports and documents published prior to the RFQ also are provided for public information.

 3. Request for Interest - Pier 70 Area: 20th Street Historic Buildings RFI

 The Port is in Exclusive Negotiations with two development partners for sub-areas of Pier 70, these include Forest City for the Pier 70 Waterfront Sub-Area and Orton Development Inc. for the Historic Core Sub Area.
 The following provides a link to the recent Port Commission Staff Report and Exhibits that describe the coordination and work underway for each of these sub-areas.
 In addition, other Pier 70 staff reports can be accessed for further information.

-4. Request for Information - Electrical Vehicle Charging NEW
+4. Request for Information - Electrical Vehicle Charging

 In consultation with the Department of Environment and San Francisco Public Utilities Commission, the Port of San Francisco (the Port) is requesting information (RFI) from qualified respondents to enhance the electric vehicle (EV) charging infrastructure on Port properties.